dxw/playbook/src/user-research/index.md

 7. **Build on existing evidence**

    Researchers at dxw help our clients build on the knowledge and data they already have.

-We combine existing knowledge, poorly understood data and new research into a coherent picture.
-And know how much it increases the credibility of our findings when we properly use and acknowledge previous work.
+   We know how much we strengthen our findings when we properly use and acknowledge previous work.
+So we combine existing knowledge, poorly understood data and our new research into a coherent picture.

 8. **Accept and admit constraints**